 Nocturnal metabolism of leaves remains poorly understood.
-At night, there is a highly controlled mobilisation of starch, which is maintained at an approximately constant rate through the night (Graf & Smith, 2011;

-Smith & Stitt, 2007).
-At the same time, our data show that stored organic acids are also mobilised.
+At night, there is a highly controlled mobilisation of starch, which is maintained at an approximately constant rate through the night (Graf & Smith, 2011; Smith & Stitt, 2007).
+It has also been shown that organic acids (malate and fumarate) make an important contribution to nocturnal metabolism - plants with reduced organic acid storage due to over-expression of plastidic malate dehydrogenase, are less fit under short day growth conditions and show a carbon starvation response, metabolising fatty acids and proteins to replace organic acids (Zellet al. , 2010).
+Our data show that stored organic acids are also mobilised overnight both under warm and cold conditions (Dyson et al. , 2016).
 Carbon export in Arabidopsis is thought to largely be in the form of sucrose, however it is not clear in detail how this is synthesised, either from starch or organic acids.
 Starch breakdown involves the formation of maltose (di-glucose) and glucose molecules, which are exported from the chloroplast.
 If synthesis of sucrose follows the same pathway as in the daytime, the glucose would need to be phosphorylated, by hexokinase, before being incorporated into sucrose.
 Sucrose phosphate synthase (SPS) is the major enzyme responsible for the diurnal synthesis of sucrose (Huber & Huber, 1996).
 It is not clear why this pathway would operate more efficiently at night than it does during the day.
 It may therefore be that an alternative pathway for sucrose synthesis at night exists.
 We did observe a substantial increase in the concentration of the main isoform of sucrose synthase (SS) following cold acclimation (Table S1).
 SS produces sucrose from the reaction of UDP-glucose with fructose, in contrast to SPS which reacts UDP-glucose with fructose-6-phosphate (Stein & Granot, 2019).
 SS would in theory represent a lower energy pathway to generate sucrose from hexoses.
-SS is generally believed however to operate in the direction of sucrose breakdown, releasing glucose for metabolic processes.
+However, SS is generally believed to operate in the direction of sucrose breakdown, releasing glucose for metabolic processes.
 It is therefore not obvious why SS would normally be present in mature leaves, which are net sources for carbon, and which do not store sucrose to a significant degree.
 It is possible though that night-time sucrose synthesis may involve SS.

 The synthesis of fumarate has an impact on diurnal carbon export from the leaf which cannot be explained by a reduction in storage capacity.
-At 20°C, fum2.1 plants maintain a similar photosynthetic rate but store a larger proportion of total carbon in the leaf than do wild type Col-0 plants.
+At 20°C, fum2.2 plants maintain a similar photosynthetic rate but store a larger proportion of total carbon in the leaf than do wild-type Col-0 plants.
 Although fumarate accumulation is inhibited, this is largely compensated for by increased accumulation of malate.
-At the same time, starch storage is greater.
+At the same time, starch storage is also greater.
 As in Col-0, short term exposure to cold increases this effect and following 7 days acclimation, only a very small proportion of fixed carbon is exported during the day.